zizz-0/Wiki-Race/README.md

 ## Future Goals
 In the near future, `aStar.py` will be optimized using a better cost estimation for the heuristic function.
 This will increase the overall speed and efficiency of the program.
 One possibility I will be looking into is comparing Wikipedia article categories and checking for overlap.

-`wikiRace.py` will also be modified to ask for user input to get the start and end Wikipedia articles.